nuejs/nue/packages/nuejs.org/docs/ux-development.md

 }
 ```

-With Nue, you don't need the sink inside the React/TypeScript rabbit hole to implement the interactive parts of your design system.
-Learn modern CSS and the very basics of JavaScript and you're good to go.
+With Nue, you don't need a massive React/TypeScript ecosystem to implement the interactive parts of your website.
+Learn modern CSS and the basics of JavaScript and you're good to go.

 ## Customer handoff